HomeLatest News“I Love It, Love It, Love It” Jenny Lovell Passes Away

 “What you saw on television was definitely not a facade.
 She had the incredible talent, not just of singing in terms of talent, she also had the talent to make you listen and to make you feel seen.
 When she said love it, love it, love it, that was what she was all about.
 She was a person who believed that love would conquer all and you had to love people through everything.
 A year ago when my mom passed and stuff she insisted that I come see her.
 First she gave me some money and I said Jenny it is ok.
 She said, no I want you to have this money.
 Secondly, she took me through grieve counselling for more than two hours.
 I really don’t know what Tuesday night will be like when I am on the stage and look down and there is no Jenny there.
 I know in a world where people can be really mean, she was perhaps meme more than anybody else.
 That didn’t deter her.
 She showed up.
 I don’t know what Tuesday nights will be without her but Jenny showed us that in a cruel world that sometimes kindness is what you remember and need.”

 For more than a decade, Lovell led a segment on Open Your Eyes Morning Show called “Bruck It Down with Jenny”.
-As a trained psychiatrist, she imparted invaluable knowledge to viewers on numerous mental health topics.
+As a trained psychologist, she imparted invaluable knowledge to viewers on numerous mental health topics.
 Former Open Your Eyes Host and now Chief Executive Officer at Channel Five, Marleni Cuellar spoke about Lovell’s irreplaceable character.

 Marleni Cuellar